rubygarage/rubygarage.github.com/slides/automation-qa/capybara.markdown

 ### Ambiguous match error

-When trying to find an element either using the DSL or xpath/CSS selectors, it is common to have two or more matches which will cause Capybara to fail with an Ambiguous match error.
+When you trying to find an element, it is common to have two or more matches which will cause Capybara to fail with an Ambiguous match error.
 For this case you can use next methods:

 - `:one` – raises an error when more than one match found

 - `:first` – simply picks the first match

-- `:prefer_exact` – finds all matching elements, but will return only an exact match discarding other matches

-- `:smart` – depends on the value for Capybara.exact.
-If set to true, it will behave like :one.
-Otherwise, it will first search for exact matches.
-If multiple matches are found, an ambiguous exception is raised.
-If none are found, it will search for inexact matches and again raise an ambiguous exception when multiple inexact matches are found.

 ---